-SBI moves Supreme Court in RCom asset sale case
+SBI seeks Supreme Court nod for RCom asset sale to Reliance Jio

-New Delhi: State Bank of India (SBI) on Tuesday moved the Supreme Court, seeking approval for Anil Ambani-led Reliance Communications Ltd’s (RCom) asset sale to Reliance Jio Infocomm Ltd.
+New Delhi: State Bank of India (SBI) on Tuesday approached the Supreme Court to seek approval for the sale of Anil Ambani led-Reliance Communications Ltd’s (RCom’s) assets to Reliance Jio Infocomm Ltd.

+While RCom allegedly owes Rs45,000 crore to as many as 35 banks, the total dues to SBI as on 28 February stand at Rs4,027 crore.

 This comes a day after RCom approached the top court seeking a stay on orders of the Bombay high court and National Company Law Tribunal (NCLT) Mumbai bench, barring it from selling its wireless assets to Reliance Jio without prior approval.